UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 better model for predicting average avocado prices.

-From the linear regression model, we also identified the relative weights of each of the coefficients.
+From the linear regression model, we also identified the relative weights of each of the coefficients (Table 6).

 <table>